Sparkleleuk/Sustainability_Matters/about.md

 **How does Sustainability Matters work?**

 Every week day, we will highlight and analyze a maximum of three relevant and interesting sustainability-related news.
-The analysis will be posted on this site by 0700 Eastern Standard Time.
+The analysis will be posted on this site by midnight Eastern Standard Time.

 **Who is Sustainability Matters?**